mfruzan/CoreDetector/README.md

 Genome2 /dir/to/fasta/files/g2.fa
 Genome3 /dir/to/fasta/files/g3.fa
 ```
-Make sure Java and GSAlign https://github.com/hsinnan75/GSAlign are installed and their executable files are in PATH environment variable.
+Make sure Java 1.8 or higher and GSAlign https://github.com/hsinnan75/GSAlign are installed and their executable files are in PATH environment variable.
 Then copy MFbio.jar and pipeline.sh to a folder of your choice and CD to this directory.
 Before running pipleline.sh make sure it has execute permission.
 Then run

 ```bash